-In distributed systems, a total order is an order where each event happens one after another.
-A total order can be created by ordering according to the time that an event happened and then breaking ties in the case of two events occurring at the same time (e.g., by comparing the originator’s process ID) .
+Informally, a history is said to be totally ordered if each event occurs one after the other.
+A total order can be created by ordering events according to the time each event occured.
+In the case of multiple events occuring at the same time (concurrent events), the tie can be broken arbritarily (e.g., by comparing the process ID of the event’s originator) .

-A partial order is where some events are ordered one after but other events are not ordered relative to each other.
+Informally, a history is said to be partially ordered if some events are not ordered relative to each other.

-A transaction history is defined as serializable if the outcome of executing the transactions in the history is the same as if the transactions were executed sequentially one after the other [3, P. 631].
+A history is defined as serializable if the outcome of executing transactions (or operations) in the history is the same as if the transactions were executed sequentially one after the other [3, P. 631].